 When your mind is saying “No”, you will almost immediately seek to fix the situation.
 Reach for a cookie or a beer, stay later at work, call that ex-boyfriend, give in to the medical intervention you know you don’t need.
 You will reach for a way to take the edge off the discomfort.
 But if you just sit with it, it changes.
 Just be with it.
 Watch it.
 And wait for the intensity of pain and sadness to transform.
 Float in the deep, scary water because if you flail around, you might drown the you that needs to be saved.

 Watch your mind when you are in crisis.
 Play with it so that you can look with curiosity instead of fear on your experience.
-Understand that illness, pain, and suffering may be the portal to your more authentic self and all you have to do is allow it to unfold.
-Do this because it will accelerate your healing journey.
+Understand that illness, pain, and suffering may be the portal to your more authentic self.
+All you have to do is allow it to unfold.

 **Poorer SRH also correlated with poorer health practices, increased stress, lower positive emotions, and other socioemotional factors.
 However, none of these (alone or together) accounted for the association between SRH and host resistance.
 Additional data (separate study) indicated that history of having colds was unrelated to susceptibility and hence also did not account for the SRH link with immunocompetence.”